A relentless cinematic symphony, Dunkirk (2017) is evidence again that Christopher Nolan is indeed the top filmmaker of

 Dunkirk (2017) Synopsis

 Following the invasion of France in 1940, thousands of Allied soldiers are marooned and surrounded by Nazi forces in Dunkirk.
 As the situation worsens, British Prime Minister Winston Churchill orders the acquisition of private vessels to rescue the stranded men.
-Dunkirk (2017) tells the story of what would go down in history as the Miracle of Dunkirk, from the three different perspectives of air, sea and land.
+Using the three different perspectives of air, sea, and land, Dunkirk (2017) tells the story of what would go down in history as the Miracle of Dunkirk.

 A mere two hours after watching, I was engaged in a heated debate with a youngster over what exactly the three perspectives represent; a debate that lasted one hour.
 With embarrassment, my young friend made me realised that though I sensed it, I largely missed the deeper depths of this spectacular storytelling masterpiece.

 Beneath all these, and the real engine of the story, lies the steadfast dissection of the many precepts of war.
 Contrary to what I initially thought, the three perspectives of air, sea, and land do not merely represent different positional reactions to the Dunkirk Crisis.
 Neither are they summations of what I interpreted to be the resilience, resistance, and retaliation toward the crisis.

 Instead, they are the same reality expressed through the experiences of different individuals.
 Realities so similar, yet also so starkly different.

 - There is the hapless soldier, who’s only concern is escape.
 Never mind that it involves stealing from the dead, jumping queues, or sneaking aboard the vessel meant to save the lives of others.

 - There is also the grieving father.
 Whose stoic determination to save the stranded soldiers might be his only conviction that his son was not lost for nothing.

 - And finally are the frontline heroes i.e. the pilots.
 Whose skill and bravery saved the day, so to speak.
 But as Churchill himself reminded, one must be “very careful not to assign to this deliverance the attributes of a victory.”